 If you would like to ask your teacher a question or just respond to something that you have seen and would like to leave a positive response, then complete the form below and this will go directly to the teacher.
 We cannot guarantee a same day response if your email is outside the hours of 8am to 6pm.
 If outside these hours, the teacher will respond as soon as possible.

-Welcome to Dragon Class
+Welcome back Dragon Class

 Please have a look at our weekly learning on the link below.

 1. Check their progress How is your child doing with their phonics?
 Working through reading books with them will have given you a good idea, but check on single words.

 - CVC (consonant vowel consonant) words – e.g. bin

 - CCVC (consonant consonant vowel consonant) words – e.g. thin

 - CVVC (consonant vowel vowel consonant) words – e.g. boat